ENHANCE-EvideNce Led Co-created HeAlth Systems interventioNs for MLTCs CarE (ENHANCE)

 Inclusion Criteria:

-• Adults aged 40 years and older
+• Adults aged 40 years or older

 i.
-HIV (Self-reported current treatment). ii. hypertension (Self-reported current treatment. iii. diabetes (Self-reported current treatment). iv. asthma, (Self-reported current treatment). vi. depression (Self-reported current treatment). vii. previous myocardial infarction (self-reported). viii. previous stroke (self-reported history).
+HIV (Self-reported current treatment). ii. hypertension (Self-reported current treatment. iii. diabetes (Self-reported current treatment). iv. asthma (Self-reported current treatment). vi. depression (Self-reported current treatment). vii. previous myocardial infarction (self-reported). viii. previous stroke (self-reported history).

 Exclusion Criteria:

-• Participants planning to relocate from either uMgungundlovu KwaZulu Natal and Cape Metro in Western Cape or changing their facilities during the period of the study.
+• Participants planning to relocate from either uMgungundlovu, KwaZulu-Natal, and Cape Metro in Western Cape, or changing their facilities during the period of the study.

 • Participants who are unable to give informed consent due to loss of capacity.